tdimitrov/tranqap/README.md

 go install  github.com/tdimitrov/rpcap
 ```
 At this point rpcap should be installer in `$GOPATH/bin`.
 This path should be added to system path.

+## Configuration and usage
+rpcap looks for a file named config.json in the current working dir.
+A sample file can be found [here](https://github.com/tdimitrov/rpcap/blob/master/samples/config.json).

+Most of the fields are self-explanatory, but anyway:
+* **targets** is an array of target machines.
+For each target:
+  * **Name** is a string, which distinguishes the target.
+No need to be unique, it is used in the error messages and log files to identify the target.
+  * **Host**, **Port**, **User**, **Key** - used for the SSH connection.
+At the moment only Public key authentication is supported.
+For now Password authentication won't be supported for security reasons.
+  * **Destination** is a directory name, where PCAP files for the target will be saved.
+  * **File pattern** is a filename pattern for each PCAP file.
+A rotation counter and file extension will be appended to the pattern.
+E.g. PATTERN.1.pcap
+  * **File rotation count** determines how many files to keep on rotation.